esonpaguia/til/_posts/2017-04-16-text-mining-and-word-cloud-fundamentals.md

         inspect(dataCorpus)
         ```

-  - Text transformation123
+  - Text transformation

-      Transformation is performed using tm_map() function to replace, for example, special characters from the text.
-Replacing "/", "@" and "|" with space:
+      Transformation is performed using tm_map function to replace, for example, special characters from the text.

       ```
       toSpace <- content_transformer(function (x , pattern ) gsub(pattern, " ", x))